 Short-term side effects

-Immediately after an ECT treatment, you may feel:
+Immediately after ECT, you may experience:

-- Aching in the muscles and/or jaw.
+- aching in the muscles and/or jaw

-- Tiredness while the effects of the anaesthetic wear off.
+- tiredness while the effects of the anaesthetic wear off

-- Confusion, particularly if you are elderly.
-This usually wears off after 30 minutes.
+- confusion, particularly if you are elderly (this usually wears off after 30 minutes)

-- Sickness or nausea.
+- sickness or nausea.